Premiership of Boris Johnson: Dominic Cummings scandal

 In May 2020, reports emerged in the Daily Mirror and The Guardian of Johnson's Chief Advisor Dominic Cummings travelling from London to County Durham with his family during the first national lockdown in March 2020 whilst Cummings was experiencing symptoms of COVID-19.
-On 12 April, before Cummings returned to London, he also travelled 30 miles (50 kilometers) to Barnard Castle allegedly to test his eyesite after issues with his vision before returning to London the following day.
+On 12 April, before Cummings returned to London, he also travelled 30 miles (50 kilometers) to Barnard Castle allegedly to test his eyesight after issues with his vision before returning to London the following day.

 On 23 May, a statement from Downing Street said that Cummings' journey was essential.
 On 24 May, during a press conference, Boris Johnson said that he believed Cummings had acted "responsibly, legally and with integrity".
 On 25 May, Cummings held a press conference in the rose garden of 10 Downing Street to defend his decision.
 45 Conservative MPs either called for Cummings to resign or be sacked.
 Durham Constabulary did investigate Cummings' movements and whether they had breached any COVID regulations.
 However, the Constabulary did not consider any offence to have been committed.

 The scandal was followed by a decrease in confidence of the public for the Conservative government.
 A study by the UCL's Covid-19 Social Study found a significant decline in faith of the UK government response to COVID following Cummings's actions and Johnson's refusal to remove him.
 Cummings, and his ally Lee Cain, would later depart Downing Street in November 2020.

 Eat Out to Help Out

 Eat Out to Help Out was a British government scheme to support and create jobs in the hospitality industry to counter the economic impacts of the COVID-19 pandemic.
 The scheme involved the government subsidising food and non-alcoholic drinks at participating cafes, pubs, and restaurants at 50%, up to £10 per person (per order).
 The offer, announced in July 2020, was available during the month of August 2020, from Monday to Wednesday each week.

 In total, the scheme subsidised £849 million across 160 million subsidised meals.
 Some consider the scheme to be a success in boosting the hospitality industry, while others disagree.
 A 2021 study found that the scheme contributed to a rise in COVID-19 infections.
 On The Andrew Marr Show on 4 October 2020, Johnson acknowledged the possibility that "Eat Out to Help Out" could have helped spread COVID-19, saying:I also think that it is important now, irrespective of whether Eat Out To Help Out you know, what the balance of there was, it unquestionably helped to protect many… there are two million jobs at least in the hospitality sector.
 It was very important to keep those jobs going.
-Now, if it, insofar as that scheme may have helped to spread the virus, then obviously we need to counteract that and we need to counteract that with the discipline and the measures that we’re proposing.
-I hope you understand the balance we’re trying to strike.
+Now, if it, insofar as that scheme may have helped to spread the virus, then obviously we need to counteract that and we need to counteract that with the discipline and the measures that we're proposing.
+I hope you understand the balance we're trying to strike.